 Many employees based at our Farnborough headquarters benefit from a flexible working environment which enables a better work-life balance and allows employees greater flexibility in managing their time commitments.
 We are working to encourage more flexible working across all levels.

-We are investing in coaching and mentoring to support all our employees to build confidence, improve internal networks and enhance their career development within the organisation.
-We are adapting our induction and leadership training programmes to highlight and address the issue of unconscious bias during the recruitment and selection process.
+We have invested in coaching and mentoring to support all our employees to build confidence, improve internal networks and enhance their career development within the organisation.
+In 2019, all our People Leaders have attended Inclusive Leadership training.